Courseiva

 • D.Enable MFA per user

-Why B: Option B is correct because Conditional Access policies allow you to require MFA based on conditions like user, location, or device.
-Option A is incorrect because MFA per-user is a legacy method.
-Option C is incorrect because PIM manages role activation, not MFA enforcement.
-Option D is incorrect because Identity Protection detects risks but does not directly enforce MFA.
+Why B: Conditional Access policies allow you to require MFA based on conditions like user, location, or device.
+Option A is incorrect because Privileged Identity Management (PIM) manages role activation and assignment, not MFA enforcement.
+Option C is incorrect because Identity Protection detects risks such as leaked credentials but does not directly enforce MFA.
+Option D is incorrect because enabling MFA per user is a legacy method that does not provide granular conditional access.

 This SC-900 practice question is part of Courseiva's free Microsoft certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the SC-900 exam.